 Leadership Through Sport & Business is in it’s 5th year of transforming the lives of young people who lack social capital and need our help launch their careers in accounting and finance.
 Although we don’t just work with young women we are aware that many of our young women need extra support to believe in themselves, grow in confidence and aspire to senior roles.
 The Women in Finance event is designed to inspire and motivate them.
 It is also designed to deliver some practical learning and invaluable interaction with senior women.

-Mazars, PwC and Hays Recruitment will be delivering interactive practical sessions covering Commercial Awareness, Teamwork and Networking, Personal Brand and promotion oneself in the workplce and Networking.
+Mazars, PwC and Hays Recruitment will be delivering interactive practical sessions covering commercial awareness, teamwork and networking, personal brand and promoting oneself in the workplace.